chengafni/praat/README.md

 * This repository contains some plugins for Praat.
 Each plugin adds functions to Praat's menus.
 * To install a plugin, download its zip file and unzip it in your Praat's preference folder.
 If you don't know where Praat's preference folder is located, download *praatPrefDir.praat* and run it in Praat: on the *Praat* menu select *Open Praat script...*, select *praatPrefDir.praat* and click *Run* in the *Run* menu.
 * Once a plugin folder is placed in Praat's preference folder, starting Praat will automatically add the functions included in the plugin to the appropriate menus of Praat.
+* There are several types of plugins in the repository: (1) "Align intervals" adds content to a TextGrid object, (2) several other plugins measure certain acoustic parameters, and (3) "Complete analysis" (the last plugin on the list) is a "super-program" that automatically measures any number of selected acoustic parameters on complete Sound and TextGrid objects.

 List of plugins:
-## 1) Spectral emphasis
+## 1) Align intervals
-* Download: plugin_SpectralEmphasis.zip
+* Download: plugin_AlignIntervals.zip
-* Calculates the intensity (in dB) contained in the high-frequency band of a sound signal.
-This is accomplished by low-pass filtering the sound signal and calculating the intensity lost in the process (See: Traunmüller and Eriksson, 2000).
-This measure is used in voice quality analysis.
+* Aligns all intervals on a selected TextGrid tier.
-* The plugin adds the command *Get spectral emphasis* to the following menus:
+* The plugin adds the command *Align all intervals* to the Interval menu of the TextGrid editor.
+* Put cursor in the tier of interest and invoke the *Align all intervals* command.

+## 2) High-to-Low spectral band energies
+* Download: plugin_HL.zip.
+* Calculate energy ratio between high and low frequency bands (H/L).
-    * Objects window: at the bottom of the *Query* menu for Sound objects.
+* The plugin adds the command *Get H/L* after the command *Get band density difference...* in the *Query* menu for Spectrum objects.

+## 3) Hammarberg index
+* Download: plugin_HammarbergIndex.zip
+* Calculate the Hammarberg index of the Ltas object.
+* Hammarberg index (see: Hammarberg et al., 1980) = the difference between the maximum of the LTAS curve in the range 0-2000 Hz and the LTAS curve in the range 2000-5000 Hz.
-    * Sound and TextGrid editors: at the bottom of the *Spectrum* menu.
+* The plugin adds the command *Get Hammarberg index* at the bottom of the *Query* menu for Ltas objects.

-## 2) Mean Intensity slope
+## 4) Mean Intensity slope
 * Download: plugin_IntensitySlope.zip
 * Calculates the mean slope of the intensity curve (in dB/s).
 * Two methods: